-3.2 Speex payload
+5. Speex payload

-For the purposes of packetizing the bit stream in RTP, it is only necessary to consider the sequence of bits as output by the Speex
+For the purposes of packetizing the bit stream in RTP, it is only necessary to consider the sequence of bits as output by the Speex encoder [9], and present the same sequence to the decoder.
+The payload format described here maintains this sequence.

 A typical Speex frame, encoded at the maximum bitrate, is approx. 110 octets and the total number of Speex frames SHOULD be kept less than the path MTU to prevent fragmentation.
-Speex frames MUST NOT be fragmented across multiple RTP packets,
+Speex frames MUST NOT be fragmented across multiple RTP packets, with the signal.

-An RTP packet MAY contain Speex frames of the same bit rate or of varying bit rates, since the bit-rate for a frame is conveyed in band with the signal.
+An RTP packet MAY contain Speex frames of the same bit rate or of varying bit rates, since the bit-rate for a frame is conveyed in band